BhanuPrakash2203/com.castsoftware.uc.hl.deptree/README.md

     py UploadResults.py

 After running of UploadResults.py file, It ask users to enter diiferent numbers to use different parser.
-1 - for JAVA parser
+   1 - for JAVA parser.
-2 - for DOT NET parser
+   2 - for DOT NET parser.
    3 - for Python parser.

 # Properties file
 The HL Dependency Tool is configured using a properties.json file.
 The file consists of various parameters which are required and need to be changed before running the tool.